Joint Optimization of DNN Model Caching and Request Routing in Mobile Edge Computing: Performance Evaluation

 \item \textbf{Random.} In each timeslot, $round$ BSs are randomly selected.
 At each selected BS, a cached submodel is randomly chosen and enlarged, and a combination of the remaining submodels that satisfies the memory constraint is then randomly selected for caching.

 \end{itemize}

-In our evaluation, for the above algorithms, only submodels of models that are not currently being downloaded can be switched, and the memory occupied by downloading submodels is considered in each decision.
-Additionally, we considered versions of CoCaR-OL and the above baselines without the dynamic DNN switching mechanism (i.e., model partitioning), meaning that either the model is not cached at all or the complete, original model is cached.
+In our evaluation, for the above algorithms, only submodels of models that are not currently being downloaded can be switched, and the memory required to download submodels is considered in each decision.
+Additionally, we considered versions of CoCaR-OL and the above baselines without the dynamic DNN switching mechanism (i.e., model partitioning), meaning that either the model is not cached at all or the complete, original model is cached. \revi{As shown in Table \ref{tab:online_res}, CoCaR-OL (w/ Partition) demonstrates superior performance in the online scenario, consistently outperforms all baselines in average QoE and hit rate.}

-\textbf{Effect of BS Memory Capacity.} We evaluated the performance of each algorithm with cache sizes ranging from 100MB to 500\,MB.
-As shown in Figs. \ref{fig:OL_R_gain} and \ref{fig:OL_R_hit}, when the cache is small (e.g., 100\,MB), only the smallest submodel of each model can be cached, resulting in low user QoE and cache hit rates across all algorithms.
-As the cache size increases, larger submodels can be cached, providing better service to more users, and hence improving QoE and hit rate for all algorithms.
+\textbf{Effect of BS Memory Capacity.} We evaluated the performance of each algorithm with cache sizes ranging from 100MB to 900\,MB.
+As shown in Fig. \ref{fig:OL_R}, when the cache is small (e.g., 100\,MB), only the smallest submodel of each model can be cached, resulting in low user QoE and cache hit rates across all algorithms.
+As the cache size increases, larger submodels can be cached, thereby providing better service to more users and improving QoE and hit rate for all algorithms.
 Moreover, algorithms with dynamic DNN submodel switching consistently outperform their counterparts that cache only the full original models.
 For instance, with a cache size of 500\,MB, CoCaR-OL with model partitioning achieves a 32.3\% higher user QoE than LFU-MAD with partitioning, and a 36.5\% higher QoE than CoCaR-OL without partitioning.
-This improvement stems from our dynamic DNN-based caching mechanism, which continues serving users with current submodels while new submodels are being downloaded.
+This improvement stems from our dynamic DNN-based caching mechanism, which continues to serve users with the current submodels while new submodels are being downloaded.
 These results demonstrate that the dynamic DNN caching mechanism can adapt to different caching schemes, leveraging fine-grained memory usage and enabling flexible, rapid model switching to enhance user service.